 On the way though we visited the scene of one of my favourite scenes in any film.
 Union Station is a fabulous classic old railway station right in the centre of the city and inside is a big marble staircase where a scene from The Untouchables was filmed.
 You must know it, where Kevin Costner and Andy Garcia are staking out the station waiting for Al Capones bookmaker and there’s a slow motion shootout involving gangsters, police, and a pram with a baby slowly crashing down the steps.
 Just had to see the spot and obviously have a soppy photo.

-If you haven’t seen the film then shame on you, go and watch it now!
+If you haven’t seen The Untouchables then shame on you, go and watch it now!

 The Willis Tower